grafana/mimir/docs/sources/mimir/migration-guide/migrate-from-cortex.md

     | `/<legacy-http-prefix>` | `/alertmanager`                    |
     | `/status`               | `/multitenant_alertmanager/status` |

-## Generating configuration for Grafana Mimir
+## Generate the configuration for Grafana Mimir

 [`mimirtool`]({{< relref "../operators-guide/tools/mimirtool.md" >}}) provides a command for converting Cortex configuration to Mimir configuration that you can use to update both flags and configuration files.